codewars/codewars-runner-cli/jvm-runner/README.md

 	lein run <<< '{"language": "clojure", "solution": "(Thread/sleep 5000) (println :ok)"}'
 	# Exits with exit code 1 after ~2 seconds

-The default can be overidden with an environement variable like so:
+The default can be overidden with an environement variable:

 	TIMEOUT=10000 lein run <<< '{"language": "clojure", "solution": "(Thread/sleep 5000) (println :ok)"}'
 	# Exits with exit code 0 and prints ":ok"

+Note that if you are not in this directory and running the *uberjar*, you will have to set the `TIMEOUT` environment variable manually.

 ## Testing

-Run:

 	lein test